saltstack/salt/doc/ref/returners/index.rst

 in place of returning the data to the salt master.

-The returner interface allows the return data to be sent to any system that can recieve data.
+The returner interface allows the return data to be sent to any system that can receive data.
 This means that return data can be sent to a Redis server, a MongoDB server, a MySQL server, or any system!

 .. seealso:: :doc:`Full list of builtin returners <returners>`